LOUISIANA STATE SCIENCE AND ENGINEERING FAIR

 2016 LSEF Registration Fee - $25 per project - Registration Is Currently Not Available

-Important Information: 2016 Finalist Packet – Will be posted late fall This packet includes required Project Information Form (MUST be turned in with copy of project paperwork for review), fair guidelines and important information, parking details, etc.
+Important Information: 2016 Finalist Packet – Will be posted late fall This packet includes required Project Information Form (MUST be turned in with copy of project paperwork for review), fair guidelines and important information, parking details, etc., and will be emailed to you once you register for the fair.

 Important Dates and Eligibility Information